swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 * Task locals are by far the [most common] reason to define custom `TestScoping` conformances.
 However, it takes quite a bit of repetitive work to define such conformances.
-For example, a trait to bind a boolean task local looks like this:
+For example, a trait to bind a boolean to a task local looks like this:

   [most common]: https://github.com/search?q=testscoping+language%3ASwift+&type=code